-Our routine was swimming up to two hours in the morning, a shorter, technical session at the afternoon and diving in-between.
+Our routine was swimming up to two hours in the morning, a shorter, technical session in the afternoon and inbetween times, diving.

 Swimming in the Indian Ocean wasn’t very different from swimming in the Mediterranean Sea.
-The temperature of the water was 28-29 degrees Celsius, similar to the air temperature during the day.
+The temperature of the water was 28-29 degrees Celsius (82 to 84F), similar to the air temperature during the day.

-But at the evenings it was cooling down.
+But in the evenings it got cooler.